RTC Plagiarism Policy

 The following are useful plagiarism links:

-- Avoiding Plagiarism - What plagiarism is and how to avoid it.
-From Purdue University.
+- Is it Plagiarism Yet? - What plagiarism is and how to know when you have to cite a source.

 - The Writing Place: Avoiding Plagiarism - Examples of accidental plagiarism and tips for avoiding it.
 From Northwestern University.

-- Parenthetical Citation - How to do an in-text citation in APA format.
+- Where to Place Parenthetical Citations - How to do an in-text citation in APA format.

-- A Writer's Practical Guide to MLA Documentation - How to do an in-text citation in MLA format.
+- Using MLA In-Text Citations - How to do an in-text citation in MLA format.

 - Not sure about when to cite a sentence or not?
 Take a look at the very short Rutgers University's Paul Robeson Library videos on plagiarism.
 Video one is on the definition of plagiarism, Video two shows the process of deciding what needs a supporting citation, and Video three offers a quick quiz on the first two points.
 All three videos take less than ten minutes to watch.